Step 6

 View All Logs

-Stream logs from all services in real-time:
+Stream logs from all local services:

 bash